Zqzqsb/Blog/notes/Golang/ControlStructure/IF Statement.md

 	var newS string
 	// var err error

-	fmt.Printf("The size of ints is: %d\n", strconv.IntSize)
+	fmt.Printf("The size of ints is: %d
+", strconv.IntSize)
 	// anInt, err = strconv.Atoi(origStr)
 	an, err := strconv.Atoi(orig)
 	if err != nil {
-		fmt.Printf("orig %s is not an integer - exiting with error\n", orig) return
+		fmt.Printf("orig %s is not an integer - exiting with error ", orig)
+		return
 	}
-	fmt.Printf("The integer is %d\n", an)
+	fmt.Printf("The integer is %d
+", an)
 	an = an + 5
 	newS = strconv.Itoa(an)
-	fmt.Printf("The new string is: %s\n", newS)
+	fmt.Printf("The new string is: %s
+", newS)
 }
 ```